Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: System Model

 When there are no other FARs present except the $i$th FAR, the hitting probability $ \hpone(t,r_i) $ of an IM at the surface of the $ i $th FAR within time $t$ is given by \cite{yilmaz2014,schulten2000lectures}

-Now, when there is other FARs present, it causes competition in capturing the IMs among the FARs.
+Fig. \ref{Fig:sm} (b) shows different paths a molecule can take to reach a receiver FAR$_1$.
+In the absence of other FARs, all red/green/blue paths shown lead to hitting FAR$_1$.
+When other FARs are present, it causes competition in capturing the IMs among the FARs.
+For example, in Fig. \ref{Fig:sm} (b), IMs following only the red path will hit FAR$_1$.
 Therefore, the hitting probability reduces in the presence of other FARs.
 For the case when there are only two FARs located at $ \x_1 $ and $ \x_2 $ present in the medium (\ie $ N=2 $), an approximate analytical hitting probability until time $ t $ of an IM on FAR$ _1 $ was given in our previous work \cite{sabu2020a} as

-The hitting probability reduces further with an increase in $N$, due to the increase in the mutual influence of FARs, which is caused by the increasing competition in capturing the IMs by the FARs.
-However, the expression for the general $N$ case is not available in the literature.
+The hitting probability reduces further with an increase in $N$ due to the increase in the mutual influence of FARs, which is caused by the increasing competition in capturing the IMs by the FARs.
+However, the expression for the general $N$- FAR case is not available in the literature.
 The hitting probability expressions for $ N>2 $ can be used to analyze SIMO, multiple-input multiple-output (MIMO), and cognitive molecular communication systems.
-In the following sections, we first derive the hitting probability (or fraction of IMs absorbed) at each of the FARs for a $ 3-$FAR system, and later it is extended to $ N- $FAR system.
-To demonstrate the applicability, the derived equations are then applied to a SIMO system based on co-operative detection, and its error performance is analyzed.
+In the following sections, we derive the hitting probability (or fraction of IMs absorbed) at each of the FARs for an $ N-$FAR system.
+To demonstrate the applicability, the derived equations are then applied to a SIMO system based on co-operative detection to derive its BER performance under various receiver combining schemes, and the error performance is analyzed.